Rafaday/iotRENDER/README.md

 > This script is in an early stage of development.
 > It is **unstable** and may not work properly.

-**iotRENDER**v0.0.0.1  is a lightweight framework for creating modular and configurable web dashboards, designed for real-time monitoring and control of IoT projects based on microcontrollers (such as ESP32/ESP8266) through WebSocket communication.
+**iotRENDER** is a lightweight framework for creating modular and configurable web dashboards, designed for real-time monitoring and control of IoT projects based on microcontrollers (such as ESP32/ESP8266) through WebSocket communication.
 It allows users to fully define the user interface (UI) and interaction logic using JSON files, making customization and local deployment simple.

 ![Screenshot](./docs/img/principal.png)